ocelot-cloud/website/content/docs/tutorials/self-hosting-example.md

 ### Restrict Physical Access

-Place the device in a locked rack or drawer and disable unused USB ports in BIOS/UEFI.
+Place the device in a locked rack or drawer.

 ### OS Installation